PakizeBozkurt/gh-security/README.md

-# Example Repo
+# Script Injection

-This is a super simple example repository!
+A value, set outside a Workflow, is used in a Workflow Example:Issue title used in a Workflow shell command